rafaelh/CIPP-EU/Personal-Data.md

 There are 4 distinct roles:
 * **Data Subject** - a natural person about whom personal data is processed
 * **Data Controller** - an organisation or individual who determines _'the purposes and means of processing personal data'_
 * **Data Processor** - an organisation or individual who processes information on behalf of the controller.
 They do not exercise autonomy in deciding how the data is used and their activities must be transparent to the controller.
+Processing can include any operation performed on data, and does not soley apply to collection.
 * **Supervisory Authority** - an entity appointed to enforce privacy in a jurisdiction